HiPPOs šŸ¦›, Mambas šŸ, and other creatures

 The let’s-not-think-too-much answer is quite simple, use the:

 • CNN version when you have the whole input sequence available: You usually do have it available at train time.
 This means that doing both the forward and backward passes are highly-parallelizable one-step operations.
-In contrast to training RNNs, which is known to be very inefficient.
+In contrast to training RNNs, which is known to be very inefficient17.

 17 Mainly because you cannot parallelize the processing of a sequence: you need to iterate one-element-at-a-time, compute the output, store the gradients, and then do the backpropagation through time